Intilery/intilery.github.io/docs/schema/mobile.md

 ### Deep Link Opened

-When your application is opened using a referring link, Segment or your packaged deep link partner can fire this event on your behalf.
-If the deep link has additional data associated with it, either passed through the third party service or as `annotations` in `launchOption`, you may want to include those values as properties here as well.
+When your application is opened using a referring link, Intilery or your packaged deep link partner can fire this event on your behalf.

 This event is fired *in addition* to the associated `Application Opened` event.

-Our [iOS](https://segment.com/docs/connections/sources/catalog/libraries/mobile/ios/#automatic-deep-link-tracking) SDK can collect this event automatically if configured to do so.
+Our iOS (coming soon) SDK can collect this event automatically if configured to do so.

 ```javascript
 {